AdaCore/spark2014/docs/ug/spark_mode.rst

 - SPARK code shall only enclose SPARK code, except that SPARK code may enclose a non-SPARK completion of an enclosed SPARK declaration.

-More specifically, non-SPARK completions of SPARK declarations are allowed for subprogram declarations, package declarations, private type declarations, private extension declarations, and deferred constant declarations.
+More specifically, non-SPARK completions of SPARK declarations are allowed for subprogram declarations, package declarations, task type declarations, protected type declarations, private type declarations, private extension declarations, and deferred constant declarations.
-[Strictly speaking, a package's private part is considered to be part of its completion for purposes of the above rules; this is described in more detail below].
+[Strictly speaking, a package's, a task type's or a protected type's private part is considered to be part of its completion for purposes of the above rules; this is described in more detail below].

 When a non-SPARK completion is provided for a SPARK declaration, the user has an obligation to ensure that the non-SPARK completion is consistent (with respect to the semantics of |SPARK|) with its SPARK declaration.
 For example, |SPARK| requires that a function call has no side effects.
 If the body of a given function is in |SPARK|, then this rule is enforced via various language rules; otherwise, it is the responsibility of the user to ensure that the function body does not violate this rule.
 As with other such constructs (notably pragma Assume), failure to meet this obligation can invalidate any or all analysis (i.e., proofs and/or flow analysis) associated with the SPARK portion of a program.
 A non-SPARK completion meets this obligation if it is semantically equivalent (with respect to dynamic semantics) to some notional completion that could have been written in |SPARK|.

-The |SPARK| semantics (specifically including flow analysis and proofs) of a "mixed" program which meets the aforementioned requirement is well defined - it is the semantics of the equivalent 100% |SPARK| program.
-For the semantics of other "mixed" programs, go look in the Ada Reference Manual.
+The |SPARK| semantics (specifically including flow analysis and proof) of a "mixed" program which meets the aforementioned requirement are well defined - they are the semantics of the equivalent 100% |SPARK| program.
+For the semantics of other "mixed" programs refer to the Ada Reference Manual.

-In the case of a package, the specification/completion division described above is a simplification of the true situation.
-A package is divided into 4 sections, not just 2: its visible part, its private part, the declarations of its body, and the statement list of its body.
+In the case of a package, a task type, or a protected type, the specification/completion division described above is a simplification of the true situation.
+For instance, a package is divided into 4 sections, not just 2: its visible part, its private part, the declarations of its body, and the statement list of its body.
 For a given package and any number N in the range 0 ..
 4, the first N sections of the package might be in |SPARK| while the remainder is not.

 For example, the following combinations may be typical: